Karthik23tala/asic-design-class/Lab8.md

 ![image](https://github.com/user-attachments/assets/4ba8df8f-382c-47e1-ba82-3209e41a77f5)

-## Day 2
+## Day 2: Hierarchial vs Flat Synthesis, Flop coding styles and optimisation

-Understanding the library files:
+### Understanding the library files:

 In the cloned sky 130 git, we can find the library files.